 The FCRA applies to more than just credit bureaus.
-The businesses which provide information to the credit bureaus, information furnishers, also have obligations.
-For instance, they:
+The businesses that provide information to the credit bureaus, or information furnishers, also have legal obligations:

-- Must promptly update and correct any inaccurate information previously provided to the credit bureaus
+- They must promptly update and correct any inaccurate information previously. provided to the credit bureaus.

-- Must tell you about any negative information reported to the credit bureaus within 30 days
+- They must tell you about any negative information reported to the credit bureaus within 30 days.

-- Must let the credit bureaus known when you voluntarily close an account
+- They must let the credit bureaus know when you voluntarily close an account.

-- Must have a procedure for responding to identity theft notices sent by the credit bureaus
+- They must have a procedure for responding to identity theft notices sent by the credit bureaus.

-- Cannot report accounts that you have previously reported were the result of identity theft
+- They cannot report accounts that you have previously reported were the result of identity theft.

-You have the right to dispute inaccurate credit report information directly with the information furnished in writing.
-After receiving your dispute, the creditor must notify the credit bureau of your dispute and is not allowed to continue reporting inaccurate information until it has investigated your dispute.
+You have the right to dispute inaccurate credit report information directly with the information furnisher in writing.
+After receiving your dispute, the creditor must notify the credit bureau of your dispute, and it is not allowed to continue reporting inaccurate information until it has investigated your dispute.

-Requirements for Businesses Who Use Your Credit Report Information
+Requirements for Businesses That Use Your Credit Report Information

-Companies may request to see your credit report if they have a permissible purpose, for example, to grant credit to you after you've submitted an application.
+Companies may request your credit report if they have a permissible purpose; for example, to grant credit to you after you've submitted an application.
 The FCRA requires that these businesses:

-- Let you know when you've been turned down because of information in your credit report
+- Let you know when you've been turned down because of information in your credit report; and

-- Provide you with the name and address of the credit bureau who supplied the report used in the decision to turn you down.
+- Provide you with the name and address of the credit bureau that supplied the report used in the decision to turn you down.